hl7au/au-fhir-core/input/pagecontent/comparison.md

         </tr>
         <tr>
             <td style="width: 25%;">Observation.value[x]</td>
-            <td style="width: 25%;">IPS requires value from <a href="https://hl7.org/fhir/uv/ips/STU1.1/ValueSet-current-smoking-status-uv-ips.html">Current Smoking Status - IPS</a>.</td>
+            <td style="width: 25%;">IPS required binding to <a href="https://hl7.org/fhir/uv/ips/STU1.1/ValueSet-current-smoking-status-uv-ips.html">Current Smoking Status - IPS</a>.</td>
         </tr>
     </tbody>
 </table>

 ##### Missing Data
-An AU Core compliant resource meets the requirements for Missing Data in the compared IPS profile(s).
+AU Core compliant resources are compliant with IPS requirements for Missing Data.

 ##### Suppressed Data
-IPS does not contain any requirements on Suppressed Data.
+IPS does not have Suppressed Data requirements.

 ##### Additional profiles
 This version of AU Core has no equivalent profile for the following IPS profiles: